How to Break the Ice on the First Date

 2. Ask What Show, They’re Watching

-We don’t know anyone who aren’t following some kind of show.
-So, share your reviews and see if you share the same taste in Netflix.
+We don’t know anyone who isn’t following some kind of show.
+So, share your reviews and see if you share the same taste on Netflix.

 3. Ask About Their Background